VonDoria/Test-With-Jest/README.md

 ---

 ## Project description
-A input to type the name of a new item
+Input to type the name of new item

-A button to create a item with the name in the input
+Button to create item with the name in the input

-A list with each item in a row and a button for remove each item
+List with each item in a row and a button for remove each item

 ![](./public/list.png)